rdiff-backup/rdiff-backup/tools/windows/README.md

 ## Create the Windows VM

+Install Vagrant, ruby-devel and libvirt-devel as root and the necessary plug-ins with `vagrant plugin install <plugin>`:

+- vagrant-libvirt (_not_ libvirt!)
+- winrm
+- winrm-elevated

-A simple `vagrant up` should do, using a default Windows image, and you'll get in the best case a fully workable rdiff-backup development environment on Windows.
+A simple `vagrant up` should now do, using a default Windows image, and you'll get in the best case a fully workable rdiff-backup development environment on Windows.

 > **NOTE:** Starting from https://github.com/redhat-cop/automate-windows/tree/master/vagrant-libvirt-image,
 >	you can create your own Windows VM usable by Ansible (any other alternative